 Don’t Trust Your Body to Just Anyone……At Healing Hands Physical Therapy we will evaluate and recommend the best treatments for your condition.
 Our therapists are experienced and specialize in therapies for injuries, post-surgery and most medical conditions.
-We relieve pain and restore movement through touch, movement, cold laser light, physical exercise, therapeutic massage and Deep muscle stimulation.
+We relieve pain and restore movement through manual therapy, cold laser light, physical exercise, therapeutic massage, MediCupping massage and Deep muscle stimulation.
 For children, adolescents and adults of all ages, Healing Hands Physical Therapists help you Get in Motion quickly and as pain free as possible!

 Headaches (orofacial pain), Sleep Disorders caused by stress and anxiety or sleep apnea, and TMJ (Temporomandibular Disorder sometimes called TMD or TMJ) are all common problems that may arise in this part of the body.

 If you are experiencing headaches, earaches, stuffiness or ringing in the ears, or discomfort in the jaw, throat or mouth area, it may be a condition known as Orofacial Pain.

 Injury, stretching, spasm, or strain can cause bones and discs or the muscle sand connective tissues in the neck, causing pain, discomfort, numbness and / or tingling senations in other areas like the arms and the back.

 The shoulder has four tendons; which are connective tissues that join muscle to bone.
 These four tendons, called the “rotator cuff,” are subject to injury and discomfort due to a wide range of causes.

 Pain in the mid-back is most commonly caused by injury or irritation to the muscles and connective tissues.
 A more serious mid-back condition can occur when the spinal bones become misaligned, leading to muscle strain, spasm and nerve dysfunction.